Towards Empirical Sandwich Bounds on the Rate-Distortion Function: Appendix

-\end{proof} Remarks: Although $\omega^{-1} ( \omega( \hX)) = \hX$ for an injective $\omega$, we needed $\omega(\omega^{-1}(\hX)) = \hX$ in the proof of the other direction, which requires $\omega^{-1}$ to always be well-defined.
+\begin{remark} Although $\omega^{-1} ( \omega( \circ)) = \operatorname{Identity}(\circ)$ for any injective $\omega$, our construction of $Q_{Z|X}$ in the last argument requires the inverse of $\omega$ to exist, so that additionally $\omega(\omega^{-1}(\hX)) = \hX$.
 Several learned image compression methods have advocated for the use of sub-pixel convolution, i.e, convolution followed by (invertible) reshaping of the results, over upsampled convolution in the decoder, in order to produce better reconstructions \citep{theis2017cae, cheng2020learned}.
-This can be seen as making the decoder more bijective, therefore reducing the gap of $R_\omega(D)$ over $R(D)$, in light of our above theorem.
+This can be seen as making the decoder more bijective, therefore reducing the gap of $R_\omega(D)$ over $R(D)$, in light of our above theorem. \end{remark} \begin{corollary} \emph{(A suitable $\beta$-VAE defines an upper bound on the source R-D function).} Let $X \sim P_X$ be a data source, $\rho: \setX \times \sethX \to [0, \infty)$ a distortion function, and $\mathcal{Z}$ be any latent space.
+Consider any $\beta$-VAE consisting of a prior distribution $Q_Z$ on $\mathcal{Z}$, and an encoder which specifies a conditional distribution $Q_{Z|X=x}$ for each $x$.
+Suppose further that the likelihood (observation) model is chosen to have density $p(x|z) \propto \exp\{ - \rho(x, \omega(z)\}$ for some decoder function $\omega: \mathcal{Z} \to \mathcal{\hX}$ (a common example being an isotropic Gaussian $p(x|z)$ with mean $\omega(z)$ and fixed variance, specified by a squared error distortion).